imjihuan/fuego/docs/rst_src/Installing_Fuego.rst

 Fuego docker container.
 While in the 'fuego' directory, run the script from the current directory, like so: ::

 	$ ./install.sh

 install.sh uses docker and the Dockerfile in the fuego directory to create a docker container with the Fuego Linux distribution.

 This operation may take a long time.
 It takes about 45 minutes on my machine.
 This is due to building a nearly complete distribution of Linux, from binary packages obtained from the Internet.

 This step requires Internet access.
 You need to make sure that you have proxy access to the Internet if you are behind a corporate firewall.

-Please see the section
-:ref:`Alternative Installation Configurations <alt_install>` below
-for other arguments to ``install.sh``, or for alternative installation scripts.
+Please see the section "Alternative Installation Configuratons" below for other arguments to *install.sh*, or for alternative installation scripts.

 Fuego Linux distribution
 ===========================

 The Fuego Linux distribution is a distribution of Linux based on Debian Linux, with many additional packages and tools installed.
 These additional packages and tools are required for aspects of Fuego operation, and to support host-side processes and services needed by the tests included with Fuego.

 For example, the Fuego distribution includes
  * the 'Jenkins' continuous integration server
  * the 'netperf' server, for testing network performance.
  * the 'ttc' command, which is a tool for board farm management
  * the python 'jenkins' module, for interacting with Fuego's Jenkins instance
  * and many other tools, programs and modules used by Fuego and its tests

 Fuego commands execute inside the Fuego docker container, and Fuego